Skip to main content

 Hidden Build Costs

-1. Calibration time: Getting AI QA to match human judgment takes months of iteration
+1. Calibration time: Getting AI QA to match human judgment takes months of iteration.
+Not weeks.
+Months.

-2. Edge cases: Real content is messier than test data
+2. Edge cases: Real content is messier than test data.
+Always.

-3. Language expansion: Each new language pair needs calibration
+3. Language expansion: Each new language pair needs its own calibration cycle.

 Buy: What You Get (and Don't Get)